lickx/isthmus/README.md

 # isthmus
 Easy and modular OpenSimulator management and deployment for Linux.
 I made this system for my own 25 regions in OsGrid.
 Designed for OpenSim 0.9 and higher.

-It's probably not good for commercial-grade grids but makes life a lot easier for hobbyists running multiple sims in an open grid.
+It's probably not good enough for commercial-grade grids but makes life a lot easier for hobbyists running multiple sims in an open grid.

-This branch only works with opensim from https://github.com/lickx/opensim (lickx branch or its descendants inventorybase or nani)
+This branch only works with opensim compiled from https://github.com/lickx/opensim (lickx branch or its descendants inventorybase or nani)

 ## Features
   * Easily upgrade all sims at once
-  * Shared config
+  * Shared config and caches
   * Logical folder hierarchy
   * Issue mass commands (simauto) or per-sim (simctl)
   * Flexible OAR backups
   * Crash detection (and restart if needed)
+  * Dynamic TCP port assignment (range 9000-9100)

 ## Preconfigured
 Works out of the box for: